Using the 3’ OH end of the primer, DNA polymerase adds nucleotides to the growing DNA strand for facilitating replication.

 Read more on the Taq DNA polymerase: Function of Taq DNA polymerase in PCR

 DNA Pol III:

-The DNA pol III is categorised in family C polymerases having three different subunits called α (alpha), δ (delta) and θ (theta) subunit.
+The DNA pol III is categorized in family C polymerases having three different subunits called α (alpha), δ (delta) and θ (theta) subunit.

 The alpha subunit has dedicated polymerase activity while the delta subunit has the exonuclease proofreading activity.